Enjoy North Carolina's Best Mountain Roads

 How would you like to drive your classic sports car the way you’ve always wished you could?
 We’re talking about curvy roads, breathtaking scenery, and a team of support staff at the ready should anything go wrong.
 You'll join the editors of Classic Motorsports and tackle this amazing adventure with a small group of interesting, like-minded enthusiasts and their amazing cars (strict limit of 25 vehicles).
 Think of this hub tour as a summer camp for classic car enthusiasts!

 You'll drive roads like the Blue Ridge Parkway and the Tail of the Dragon.
 You'll travel through towns like Cashiers, North Carolina, Dilliard, Georgia and Townsend, Tennessee.
 And you'll experience BMW’s secret prototype and concept car warehouse.

 Worried about the details?
 Don't: That's where we come in.
 From start to finish, our trained staff will transport your luggage, accommodate any special requests, and even take your selfies if you'd prefer.
 You'll also have the undivided attention of our team of expert mechanics, just in case your car has any mechanical issues or needs a tow.
-Backing them up is a fleet of new BMWs, which you're welcome to drive if your car can't be quickly fixed.
+Backing them up is a fleet of new sports cars, which you're welcome to drive if your car can't be quickly fixed.

 June 9-13, 2019